"

 Instructor Preparation and Summary

 In this unit, we introduce learners to the concepts of beliefs and mindset.
 Throughout the unit, the focus is on empowering learners to examine their mindset and beliefs and realize that they have the power to change either if they desire.
-The PowerPoint is lengthy as these topics encompass a lot of information and instructors may prefer to split it into two different topics.
-Students can complete a questionnaire to assess their own mindset and use an infographic to reflect on their mindset in different areas of their life.
+The PowerPoint is lengthy as these topics encompass a lot of information, and instructors may prefer to split it into two different topics.
+Students can complete a questionnaire to assess their own mindset and use an infographic to reflect on their mindset in different areas of their lives.
 Students can also conduct research on the internet to find videos of people demonstrating a growth mindset in their lives.

 The principles of Universal Design for Learning are incorporated into the variety of activities in this unit.